Developer(s) – Facepalm Games & Curve Studios

 In a time when humanity’s natural resources on Earth have been exhausted, and they have resorted to deep space exploration to keep themselves alive, the story of the Swapper follows a person who lands on the planet Chori V and investigates a derelict ship called the Theseus.
 But in typical science fiction fashion, he/she ends up finding more than what they bargained for, and the unnamed person resolves to escape the ship with his/her life, and from the watchers; a murderous race of minerals with rudimentary intelligence, who had killed the initial crew of the Theseus.
 The story is interesting to follow from beginning to middle, but although I won’t give away what happens in the end, I will say how I felt so jaded by it.
 There is a choice for the player to make at the end, but either way, it makes the story seem ultimately pointless.
 If the player makes one out of the two choices, another character even closes the game with the line “does it really matter anymore?”
 It makes me hope that there will be a sequel, albeit, with major improvements to gameplay, that will elaborate on the game’s mythology.
 Otherwise, I think the developers may very well have ended up shooting themselves in the foot by making other gamers feel the same way.

 Originality – 6/10

-To summarize, The Swapper is a much worse game than I previously thought whilst broadcasting it on Twitch earlier this week.
+To summarize, The Swapper is a much worse game than I previously thought.
 Despite being impressed by its visuals and attention to detail, I hadn’t realized how short and lacking in substance it was, and I always begrudge video games like that being released in the first place.